Interstellar (film): Plot

 By the time they leave the planet, Cooper and Brand discover that 23 years have elapsed on the Endurance.
-Having enough fuel left for only one of the other two planets, Cooper and Romilly decide to go to Mann's planet, despite Brand's protests, as he is still broadcasting.
-En route, they receive messages from Earth and Cooper watches Tom grow up, marry, and lose his first son.
-An adult Murph is now a scientist working on the gravity equation with Professor Brand.
-On his deathbed, Professor Brand confesses that the Endurance crew was never supposed to return, knowing that a complete solution to the equation was not feasible without observations of gravitational singularities from inside a black hole.
+Having enough fuel left for only one of the remaining planets, Cooper and Romilly decide to go to Mann's planet, despite Brand's protests, as he is still broadcasting.
+En route, they receive messages from Earth and Cooper watches Tom grow up, marry, and lose his first son, while an adult Murph is now a scientist working on the gravity equation with Professor Brand.
+On his deathbed, Professor Brand confesses to Murph that the Endurance crew was never meant to return, since a complete solution to the equation was impossible to obtain without measurements from inside a black hole.

 On Mann's planet, they awaken him from cryostasis, and he assures them that colonization is possible, despite the extreme environment.
 During a scouting mission, Mann attempts to kill Cooper and reveals that he falsified his data in the hope of being rescued.
 He steals Cooper's lander and heads for the Endurance.
-While a booby trap set by Mann kills Romilly, Brand rescues Cooper with the other lander and they race back to the Endurance.
-Mann is killed in a failed manual docking operation, severely damaging the Endurance, but Cooper is able to regain control of the station through his own docking maneuver.
+A booby trap set by Mann kills Romilly, but Brand rescues Cooper with the other lander and they race back to the Endurance.
+Mann is killed in a failed manual docking operation, badly damaging the Endurance, but Cooper is able to regain control of the spacecraft through his own docking maneuver.

 With insufficient fuel, Cooper and Brand resort to a slingshot around Gargantua, which costs them 51 years due to time dilation.
-In the process, Cooper and TARS jettison their landers to lighten the Endurance so that Brand and CASE may reach Edmunds' planet.
-Falling into Gargantua's event horizon, they eject from their craft and find themselves in a tesseract made up of infinite copies of Murph's bedroom across moments in time.
+In the process, Cooper and TARS detach in their craft to lighten the Endurance so that Brand and CASE may reach Edmunds' planet.
+Falling past Gargantua's event horizon, they eject from their craft and find themselves in a tesseract made up of infinite copies of Murph's bedroom across moments in time.
 Cooper deduces that the tesseract was constructed by advanced humans in the far future, and realizes that he had always been Murph's "ghost".
-He uses Morse code to manipulate the second hand of the wristwatch he gave her before he left, giving Murph the data that TARS collected, which enables her to complete Professor Brand's solution.
+Using Morse code, he manipulates the second hand of her wristwatch to transmit the data TARS collected, enabling Murph to complete the gravity equation's solution.

-The tesseract, its purpose fulfilled, collapses before ejecting Cooper and TARS.
+The tesseract, its purpose fulfilled, collapses, ejecting Cooper and TARS.
 Cooper wakes up on a station orbiting Saturn.
 He reunites with Murph, now elderly and on her deathbed, who tells him to seek out Brand.
-Cooper and TARS take a spacecraft to rejoin Brand and CASE, who are setting up the human colony on Edmunds' habitable planet.
+Cooper and TARS take a spacecraft to rejoin Brand and CASE, who are establishing the human colony on Edmunds' planet.